 Your motor was engineered to consume regular diesel only.
 In the worst case scenario, you might end up with damaged mechanicals due to premium diesel.
 In the best case, you won’t gain anything.
 With premium diesel, you have a lot to lose, and nothing to gain.

-I want to specially see this video by Mr. Amit Khare of fame Ask Carguru Channel, which is an excellent source of all kind of information and knowledge about automobiles in India.
-Few months back, when I was watching this video, it was a new learning for me and I decided that I will write an article about this soon on this blog.
+I want to especially see this video by Mr Amit Khare of fame Ask Carguru Channel, which is an excellent source of all kind of information and knowledge about automobiles in India.
+A few months back, when I was watching this video, it was new learning for me and I decided that I will write an article about this soon on this blog.

 In one word – “High Profits”